flyer-deploy/flyer/src/recipes/docs/design-doc.md

 10. Remove file from release.

-11. Ensure dir needs to be available in release.
+11. Ensure dir is available in release.
 E.g. if the file is assets/uploads/json/users.json, the directory assets/uploads/json needs to exist in release.

 12. Create symlink from the release file to the file in shared dir.